fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Quran
 The Quran mentions Isaac as a prophet and a righteous man of God.
 Isaac and Jacob are mentioned as being bestowed upon Abraham as gifts of God, who then worshipped God only and were righteous leaders in the way of God:

     And We bestowed on him Isaac and, as an additional gift, (a grandson), Jacob, and We made righteous men of every one (of them).
     And We made them leaders, guiding (men) by Our Command, and We sent them inspiration to do good deeds, to establish regular prayers, and to practise regular charity; and they constantly served Us (and Us only).

-— Quran, sura 21 (Al-Anbiya), ayah 72–73
+    Quran, sura 21 (Al-Anbiya), ayah 72–73

     And We gave him the glad tidings of Isaac, a Prophet, and one of the righteous.

-— Quran, sura 37 (As-Saaffat), ayah 112
+    Quran, sura 37 (As-Saaffat), ayah 112

-Isaaq and Rebecca a re parents of Jacob and Esau
+Isaac and Rebecca are parents of Jacob and Esau.
 </details>
 <details>
 	<summary>Ismail (Ishmael) (beginning of Arabic people)</summary>
-name Yishmael means God will hear

 First son of Ibrahim.

-Ismael (Arabic: إسماعيل, romanized: ʾIsmāʿēl) is regarded as a prophet and messenger and the founder of Ishmaelites in Islam.
-He is the son of Ebrāhēm (Abraham), born to Hājar (Hagar).
+Ismael (Yishmael means "God will hear") is regarded as a prophet and messenger and the founder of Ishmaelites in Islam.
+He is the son of Ibrāhēm (Abraham), born to Hājar (Hagar).
 Ismael is also associated with Mecca and the construction of the Kaaba.
 Ismael is considered the ancestor to Muhammad.

 Ismael is the figure known as Ishmael in Judaism and Christianity.
 These sources include the Quran, Quranic commentary (tafsir), hadith, historiographic collections like that of Muhammad ibn Jarir al-Tabari, and Isra'iliyat (Islamic texts about Biblical or ancient Israelite figures that originate from Jewish or Christian sources).